Human Rights Research Guide

 - UN human rights monitoring mechanisms

 - You can do an aggregated search of UN human rights monitoring mechanisms' findings on a particular country using the Universal Human Rights Index, the charter-based bodies document search, or the treaty bodies document search.
+See this research guide's section on UN Human Rights Monitoring Mechanisms.

 To find books in the Columbia University library system, use the online library catalogs.
 As human rights is an interdisciplinary topic, it is a good idea to search in multiple libraries at Columbia.
 In each library catalog, you can search by various fields including subject, title, author, and keyword.
 You can do a combined search of multiple fields by using advanced search.